Welcome to the Institute of Photography library page!

 Search individual journals, especially those likely to feature the work of the photographer.

-Journal searches will also retrieve more results, as they pick up more keywords from the abstract and not just the title or author of a book.
+Journal article searches will also retrieve more results, as they pick up more keywords from the abstract and not just the title or author of a book.

 Look at what other photographers, critics, and galleries have written or said about the photographer.